silverton-io/buz-docs/docs/introduction/what-is-buz.md

     - Pixels
     - Cloudevents

-- **You want to simultaneously shrink the footprint of your systems, move faster, and improve data quality as it comes in the front door.**
+- **You want to simultaneously shrink the footprint of your systems, move faster, and improve data quality.**
     - Less infrastructure = `less`.
 Less headaches, less outages, less to think about.
     - Less infrastructure = `more`.
 More time, more progress, more fun.

-- **You want cost efficiencies, yet burstable scale.**
+- **You want cost efficiencies and burstable scale.**
-    - Buz fast, efficient, static binary.
+    - Buz is fast, efficient, static binary.
     - Buz is easily deployed using GCP [Cloud Run](https://cloud.google.com/run) or [Knative](https://knative.dev/docs/).
 Which means it can effectively scale from `0` to `∞`.
 Perhaps beyond?
     - Want 2M records free every month?
 Deploy Buz on your own, in minutes, with [Cloud Run](https://cloud.google.com/free/docs/gcp-free-tier/#cloud-run) or AWS.

-- **You are sick of paying to re-process the same data using [INSERT MDS ELT TOOL HERE].**
+- **You are sick of paying to re-process the same data using [INSERT MDS ELT TOOL HERE] when webhooks will do.**
     - No MAR or quotas or prepaid compute necessary.
     - No third-party DPA's and weekly outage emails.